The dynamics of digits: Calculating pi with Galperin's billiards: Introduction

 While the number $\pi$ elegantly arises in a large variety of trigonometric relations, integrals, series, products, continued fractions, far fewer experimental methods are known of how to obtain its digits by performing measurements according to some procedure.
 A stochastic method, stemming from Comte de Buffon dates back to the eighteenth century and consists in dropping $N$ needles of length $l$ on parallel lines separated by length $L$ and experimentally determining the number of times $N_{cross}$ that those needles were crossing the lines.
 The number $\pi$ can be then approximated by $\pi \approx 2l\cdot N/(L N_{cross})$ with the error in its estimation proportional to $1/\sqrt{N}$.
 It means that in order to get the first $D$ digits right, one has to perform more than $100^{D}$ trials.
 This makes it extremely difficult to obtain the precise value in a real-world experiment although an equivalent computer experiment can be easily performed with modern computational power.

-Still, a simple mechanical system which would provide explicitly the digits of number $\pi$ was lacking for a long time.
-A completely new perspective has emerged when G. A. Galperin formulated a deterministic method based on a two-ball billiard~\cite{Galperin2001}.
-The scheme of the method is summarized in Fig.~\ref{Fig:balls}.
-Two balls, heavy and light, move along a groove which ends with a wall.
-The heavy ball collides with the stationary light ball and the number of collisions $\Pi$ is counted for different mass ratio of the heavy to light ball.
+A completely new perspective has emerged when G.A.~Galperin formulated a deterministic method based on a two-ball billiard~\cite{Galperin2001}.
+The scheme of the method is summarized in Figure~\ref{Fig:balls}.
+Two~balls, heavy and light, move along a groove which ends with a wall.
+The heavy ball collides with the stationary light ball and the number of collisions $\Pi$ is counted for a different mass ratio of the heavy to light ball.
 It was shown by Galperin that the number of collisions is intimately related to the number $\pi$, providing the first digits of the irrational number.
-Thus, for equal masses, $M = m$, the number of collisions is $\Pi = 3$, which corresponds to the first digit of number $\pi$.
+Thus, for equal masses, $M = m$, the~number of collisions is $\Pi = 3$, which corresponds to the first digit of number $\pi$.
 For masses $M = 100 m$ the number of collisions is $\Pi = 31$, giving the first two digits.
 The case of $M = 10 000 m$ results in $\Pi = 314$ thus providing three digits and so on.
-To a certain extent, finding digits of number $\pi$ became conceptually as simple and elegant as enumerating the counting objects like Roman or Japanese digits shown in Fig.~\ref{Fig:numerals}.
+To a certain extent, finding digits of number $\pi$ became conceptually as simple and elegant as enumerating the counting objects like Roman or Japanese digits shown in Figure~\ref{Fig:numerals}.